martijnvermaat/wiggelen/README.rst

 Documentation
 -------------

-The latest documentation including a user's guide and API reference is `hosted at Read The Docs <http://wiggelen.readthedocs.org/>`_.
+The latest documentation including a user guide and API reference is `hosted at Read The Docs <http://wiggelen.readthedocs.org/>`_.

 You can also compile the documentation directly from the source code by